kora-projects/kora-docs/mkdocs/blog/en/myth-of-large-community.md

 This is a healthier long-term model.

-## Kora's Thin Abstractions Strengthen AI-Assisted Support
+## Kora's Thin Abstractions Strengthen AI-Assisted Support { #kora-thin-abstractions-ai }

 An AI agent does not need to know every Kora-specific answer if it can reduce the problem to familiar technology.